 In 2016, my dad passed away at the age of 72, and my mother, who had earlier retired to Tijuana, Mexico, invited me to visit her.
 I did, and it was in Tijuana that my passions for magick and witchcraft were reignited.
 Tijuana, I came to learn, is a very magickal city, and it was in Tijuana where I first learned of Santa Muerte, or Holy Death, the Mexican folk saint who is venerated as death itself.
-I became fascinated by this figure, and began to read, watch, and observe everything that I could about Santa Muerte, and especially how the locals interacted with her cloaked figure.
+I was fascinated, and began to read, watch, and observe everything that I could about Santa Muerte, and especially how the locals interacted with her cloaked figure.
 Eventually, I started to interact with Santa Muerte for myself, and one day left a gold offering candle at a public Santa Muerte altar.
-As is customary, I asked Santa Muerte to bless me with clients to my writing business.
+As is customary, I asked Santa Muerte for a blessing in return for the candle - asking her to send me business clients who would buy my writing.
 Santa Muerte did me one better, and inspired me to begin writing blog posts, and eventually books, which were all about Santa Muerte magick and Santa Muerte devotion.
-Today, I no longer write for private business clients, and am blessed to be able to write about topics that I am passionate about - just like the authors I used to admire in the "New Age" section of libraries and bookstores.
+Today, I no longer write for private business clients, and am blessed to be able to write about topics that I am passionate about - just like the authors I used to admire in the "New Age" sections of libraries and bookstores.

 Between 2018 and 2019, not wanting to let my military education benefits expire, I went back to school and studied by correspondence, from Mexico, for my master's degree in aromatherapy.
 To be completely honest, I had no idea what aromatherapy was when I signed up for the course.
 I thought I knew what it was - junk and pseudoscience - but I was proven absolutely wrong when I discovered that the foundations of aromatherapy science are chemistry, biology, and anatomy.
 Today, armed with a desire to educate the public about the many misconceptions of aromatherapy, I write articles as often as I can about the true nature, and the true science, of aromatherapy and essential oils.

 In 2020, I started writing and publishing videos to TikTok.
-I mostly share short videos, what I call mini-documentaries, in the genre of little known true crime stories.
+I mostly share short videos, what I call mini-documentaries, on what I think are interesting true stories.

-Also in 2020, a man moved into my mother's apartment building, and we were introduced.
-That man is now my fiance, and we live together in Baja California.
+Also in 2020, a man moved into my mother's apartment building in Tijuana, and we were introduced.
+That man is now my husband, and we live together in Mexico.